 The point clouds are generated from overlapping optical images using the SfM algorithm.
-Structure-from-Motion is a computer vision algorithm that uses the set of unoriented overlapping pictures to reconstruct the 3D scene structure without additional a-priori information (Snavely et al., 2006, 2008).
-The output 3D point cloud is computed in a relative image-based coordinate system, and then georeferenced by matching the real-world coordinates of the georeferencing targets with those expressed in the image-based coordinate system.
-Based on the list of point pairs, the Helmert transformation parameters, i.e. translation vector, rotation matrix and scaling factor, are computed and applied to the entire point cloud.
-The output point clouds were georeferenced in post-processing based on ground control points (GCP), i.e. georeferencing targets, that were regularly scattered over the fly zone (Figure 2), and surveyed with a centimetric accuracy GPS receiver (Clapuyt et al., 2016).
+Structure from motion is a computer vision algorithm that uses the set of unoriented overlapping pictures to reconstruct the 3-D scene structure without additional a priori information (Snavely et al., 2006, 2008).
+The output 3-D point cloud is computed in a relative image-based coordinate system and then georeferenced by matching the real-world coordinates of the georeferencing targets with those expressed in the image-based coordinate system.
+Based on the list of point pairs, the Helmert transformation parameters, i.e. translation vector, rotation matrix, and scaling factor, are computed and applied to the entire point cloud.
+The output point clouds were georeferenced in post-processing based on ground control points (GCPs), i.e. georeferencing targets, that were regularly scattered over the fly zone (Fig. 2), and surveyed with a centimetric accuracy GPS receiver (Clapuyt et al., 2016).
 Despite the rough topography of the earthflow, a regular grid having 25 m distance between GCPs was possible.
 A limited number of measurements were not used in the final georeferencing as their associated error was abnormally high due to poor GPS signal reception.
 The georeferenced point clouds were filtered in order to statistically remove outliers.
-The root mean square error (RMSE) between the GPS coordinates and the position of the georeferencing targets in the point cloud serves as a measure of the accuracy of the 3D topographic reconstruction.
+The root mean square error (RMSE) between the GPS coordinates and the position of the georeferencing targets in the point cloud serves as a measure of the accuracy of the 3-D topographic reconstruction.
 These accuracy values are subsequently used to infer the error that is associated with the topographic representations and they define the detection limits for the multitemporal analyses.
-Finally, 3D point clouds are interpolated into digital surface models (DSM), which are then aligned.
+Finally, 3-D point clouds are interpolated into digital surface models (DSMs), which are then aligned.
 Both datasets serve as input for the analyses of the hillslope sediment budget and horizontal displacements.
-Resolution of the outputs was set based on the average density of 3D point clouds and standardized for all the datasets.
+The resolution of the outputs was set based on the average density of 3-D point clouds and standardized for all the datasets.